Krymancer/rust-raytracing-in-a-weekend/README.md

 let samples_per_pixel = 100;
 ```

-Higher values of `samples_per_pixel´ will result in a smoother image but will also increase rendering time.
+Higher values of `samples_per_pixel` will result in a smoother image but will also increase rendering time.

 ## ~~Multi-threading~~